Skip to content

 By Benji ChapmanCo-Deputy Music Editor

-The opening of the night from HANAH is one which I feel obligated to mention, with the performance attaching symbiotically to Louis' subsequent set.
+The opening of the night from HANAH is one that I feel obligated to mention, with the performance attaching symbiotically to Louis' subsequent set.
 Often I find that opening artists must either bear the burden of warming up a begrudging crowd, or are overlooked by their touring host, however this time things were different.

 Bristol-based ambient artist HANAH has been lovingly referred to by many names and most notably as 'young Björk' by Louis.
-Frankly I can see why, with her marriage of mysterious and resplendent soundscapes with a raw vocal delivery which features on Smile Soundsystem.
+Frankly I can see why, with her marriage of mysterious and resplendent soundscapes with a raw vocal delivery that features on Smile Soundsystem.
 The tweeting birds and fizzy synthesisers of her live sound shimmered and splattered the blank canvas of Dareshack's concert room, producing a wash of gorgeous sound complete with atmosphere from the lighting bar and smokescreen.

 Previewing unreleased tracks, HANAH debuted pieces to an audience who quickly became transfixed by her melodies that cut through the ambience.
 She opened her set with hazy soundscapes but soon changed things up as she lifted her guitar for the track 'Looking In'.
 A reverberated guitar in open tuning weaves its way through the fog as a crooning voice hums and bounces off of the warm chords.

 Speaking to HANAH after her set, I gave thanks for her final song, that was written in memoriam and in celebration of her grandma.
-Emotionally reaching the crowd, she dedicated the song 'Solo' to those in the audience who have "loved and lost".
+Emotionally reaching the crowd, she dedicated the song 'Solo' to those in the audience who have 'loved and lost'.

 Stood in her grandma's shirt of her favourite electric blue colour, the charged energy of the performance felt spacey in its open sound and simultaneously shocking to the touch with the knowledge of the song's backstory, lyrics and tortured yet touching delivery.

 The song was a personal touchstone for me and evidently the audience who were also enamoured by her set, the likes of which I haven't seen in Bristol for some time.
 As I blabber afterwards, it was my favourite of the year so far.
-A definite standout show and one which progressively elevated the levels of emotional intensity in preparation of Louis' show to come.
+A definite standout show and one that progressively elevated the levels of emotional intensity in preparation of Louis' show to come.

 HANAH @ Dareshack | Benji Chapman